Neuroinflab/pyEcoHAB/README.rst

 pyEcoHAB supports both Python2 and Python3.

-pyEcoHAB allows for easy access to antenna readings.
+pyEcoHAB allows for easy access to antenna registrations.
 It implements a heuristic calculating timing and duration of animal visists to Eco-HAB compartments.
 It also provides methods for determining mouse activity (number of visits and time spent in each chamber), in-cohort sociability, solitude (time mouse spent alone in Eco-HAB chambers) and following.

 Install
 To read-in and analyze a sample data-set type: